Parth018/CineVisionMicroserviceProject-main/README.md

 Resilience4j used as Circuit Breaker.
 <br>
 <br>
-In the Api Gateway, Spring Cloud Gateway was used for managing requests.
+In the Api Gateway,Spring Cloud Gateway was used for managing requests.
 <br>
 <br>